 Vector Group (VGR) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the discount cigarette maker had gained 2.42% over the past month, outpacing the Consumer Staples sector's gain of 1.27% and lagging the S&P 500's gain of 2.97% in that time.
+Coming into today, shares of the discount cigarette maker had gained 0.83% in the past month.
+In that same time, the Consumer Staples sector lost 0.73%, while the S&P 500 gained 1.43%.

 Wall Street will be looking for positivity from VGR as it approaches its next earnings report date.
-On that day, VGR is projected to report earnings of $0.06 per share, which would represent a year-over-year decline of 71.43%.
-Our most recent consensus estimate is calling for quarterly revenue of $451.60 million, up 1.27% from the year-ago period.
+In that report, analysts expect VGR to post earnings of $0.06 per share.
+This would mark a year-over-year decline of 71.43%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $451.60 million, up 1.27% from the year-ago period.

 Any recent changes to analyst estimates for VGR should also be noted by investors.
-These revisions help to show the ever-changing nature of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 Within the past 30 days, our consensus EPS projection remained stagnant.
-VGR is currently a Zacks Rank #3 (Hold).
+VGR currently has a Zacks Rank of #3 (Hold).

-Digging into valuation, VGR currently has a Forward P/E ratio of 25.06.
-This represents a premium compared to its industry's average Forward P/E of 10.9.
+Valuation is also important, so investors should note that VGR has a Forward P/E ratio of 24.85 right now.
+Its industry sports an average Forward P/E of 10.97, so we one might conclude that VGR is trading at a premium comparatively.

 The Tobacco industry is part of the Consumer Staples sector.
-This industry currently has a Zacks Industry Rank of 112, which puts it in the top 44% of all 250+ industries.
+This group has a Zacks Industry Rank of 212, putting it in the bottom 17% of all 250+ industries.

 Click to get this free report